ComposableFi/composable/book/src/developer-guides/frame-nft.md

 ---

 # Use Cases
-Frame-NFT is a module for integrators to make their own and use how they see fit.
+Pallet-NFT is a module for integrators to make their own NFT applications.
 Let's walk through at least two possible applications.
 One will be an NFT-Art-Gallery and the other a ticket booth.

 ### Art Gallery